The Hometown Inn - Story Cover

 Kat and I headed into the inn.
 She gave me a tour that was more overwhelming than I'd anticipated.
 I followed her like a lost puppy, taking in the big front desk, supply closets, and dining room where guests milled in and out.

-“Does Colebrook really get a lot of visitors?”
+"Does Colebrook really get a lot of visitors?"
 I asked, mostly to myself.
-To me, this town had always been so sleepy.

 "Thirty minutes to Big Bear ski resort, remember?" she said, indicating she'd heard me.
 "Also, keep in mind that not everyone hates the mountains and nature as much as you do."